DUMBO Office Space for Rent

 DUMBO is also a short walk from Downtown Brooklyn, the King’s County Supreme Court, Surrogate’s Court, and Family Court, as well as the Brooklyn District Attorney’s office.

-What Our Brokers Say About Office Space for Rent in DUMBO
+What Our Brokers Say About DUMBO Office Space for Rent

 DUMBO is an ideal location for technology startups, marketing, advertising, and creative agencies, and any law firm or advocacy group that wants to be near the Brooklyn courthouses.
 The borough is home to 800,000 people ages 25-44, representing a massive young talent pool for employers to recruit from.
 DUMBO office spaces come in all shapes and sizes, from short-term flexible leases to technology firm 2U’s signing of a 79,000 square foot space in early 2017 and Brooklyn Lab Charter School signing a five-year lease at 77 Sands Street to occupy 75,228 square feet of space.